 It seemed like Zoe was onto something; her realistic approach was selling like hot cakes, from adverts to film posters and men’s calendars.

-Photography was the order of the day.
-By the late 50s, the likes of Marilyn Monroe and Jane Russell were decorating walls and pin up started to die out.
+By the late 50s, photography was the order of the day.
+With the likes of Marilyn Monroe and Jane Russell were decorating walls and pin up started to die out.

 Pretty soon it was the 60s and imagined illustrations just couldn’t compete with the likes of Playboy, whose mix of explicit images and -ahem- articles, had taken America into a new age of sexual fantasy.